 Packing and shipping supplies are a must to prepare and process orders during any time of year, not just peak season.
 Plan ahead so your warehouse or 3PL doesn’t end up short on shipping supplies inventory at this peak crucial time.

 In a recent Supply Chain Dive article, John Blake, senior director analyst with the Gartner Supply Chain practice, noted that supplies for packaging will remain a challenge this peak season.
-“Currently we’re seeing six months’ where it used to be four to six weeks,” he said.
+“Currently we’re seeing six months’ [lead time] where it used to be four to six weeks,” he said.
 “Things like labels have 12 to 16-week lead times, where it used to be four to six.”
 Talk to your suppliers to ensure you have enough safety stock to make order fill.

 4. Communicate shipping deadlines.